The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

-Amid the silver linings in the COVID-19 cloud have been stories of pandemic pivots: those nimble shifts (spurred by shutdowns, travel restrictions, supply-chain challenges, and more) to uncharted territories that turn out to be fruitful new business opportunities.
+Among the silver linings that have emerged from the COVID-19 cloud are stories of pandemic pivots: those nimble shifts (spurred by shutdowns, travel restrictions, supply-chain challenges, and more) to uncharted territories that turn out to be fruitful new business opportunities.
 Fashion designers started making masks, distilleries made hand sanitizers, and automakers used their factories to assemble ventilators.

 But in March of 2020, when Brandon and LeAnn Morris first realized that their thriving, global adventure-travel company, FlashpackerConnect, would have to halt operations, pivoting to an entirely new business model was the last thing on their minds.
 Instead, they thought of their friends around the world, including the Andean textile-makers whose livelihoods depended upon dollars spent by tourists sent by travel companies like FlashpackerConnect.